Richard Johnson (chaplain)

 Richard Johnson (c.
-1755 – 13 March 1827 in England) was the first Christian cleric in Australia.
+1755 – 13 March 1827) was the first Christian cleric in Australia.

 Early life

-Johnson was the son of John and Mary Johnson.
-He was born in Welton, Yorkshire and educated at Hull Grammar School under Joseph Milner.
+Johnson was born c.
+1755, in Welton, East Riding of Yorkshire, to John and Mary Johnson.
+He was educated at Hull Grammar School under Joseph Milner.
 In 1780 he entered Magdalene College, Cambridge as a sizar and graduated in 1784.
 His first post was as curate of Boldre, where William Gilpin was vicar.
 After about a year in Boldre, Johnson moved to London to work as assistant to Henry Foster, an itinerant evangelical preacher.

 Life in New South Wales

 Johnson was appointed chaplain of the prison colony at New South Wales in 1786.
 This appointment was due, in large part, to the influence of the Eclectic Society and two notable men, John Newton and William Wilberforce, who were keen for a committed evangelical Christian to take the role of chaplain in the colony.
 Johnson and his wife Mary sailed with the First Fleet and arrived in Australia in 1788.
 In addition to guiding the spiritual life of convicts, soldiers and settlers in the new colony, Johnson was charged with providing education to the convicts.

 At the first Christian service held at Sydney Cove on Sunday, 3 February 1788, Johnson took as his text Psalm 116:12-13: